 Mekar Bhuana Association for the Preservation of Classical Balinese Gamelan and Dance.

-instruments: Semara Pagulingan Saih Pitu, Semara Patangian (Pelegongan) Don Lima, 2 sets of Gender Wayang, Baleganjur, and Pejogedan, gong suling, gong bheri and genggong
+instruments: Smara Pagulingan Saih Pitu, Smara Patangian (Pelegongan) Don Lima, 2 sets of Gender Wayang, Baleganjur, and Pejogedan

-contact: Putu Evie Suyadnyani (Director) or Von Hatch (co-founder)
+contact: Putu Evie Suyadnyani or Von Hatch (founders)

-National Institute of the Arts (I.S.I) Denpasar. (official websie)
+National Institute of the Arts (I.S.I) Denpasar. (official website)

 Yayasan Seni Dunia Tradisional